abhishekmaroon5/Speech_Emotion_Recognition_with_ptm/Dimensionality_Reduction.md

 By selecting an appropriate value of k, eYSVD allows users to balance the trade-off between approximation accuracy and computational efficiency.
 This technique is particularly beneficial in scenarios where memory or computational resources are limited, or when dealing with large-scale datasets.

-- Comparison with PCA:
-PCA is based on finding the principal components that maximize variance, while GRP uses random projections.
-- PCA has an interpretation in terms of the original features, while GRP's new dimensions might not have such clear interpretations.
-- ¯GRP can be faster for very high-dimensional data, but PCA might be more accurate in preserving variance.